 - Stir things up.
 For a quick breakfast, add raisins or chopped dates to instant oatmeal, or stir blueberries, strawberries or sliced banana into whole-grain cereal with fat-free milk.

 - Make a breakfast sandwich.
-Top a whole-wheat English muffin with either reduced-fat peanut butter and banana slices, or a poached egg, a slice of Canadian bacon and a pineapple ring.
+Top a whole-wheat English muffin with either reduced-fat peanut butter and banana slices, or hummus, sliced cucumbers, tomato and fresh spinach.

 - Batter up.
 Add grated carrots or zucchini to pancake, quick bread or muffin batter.